 The current COVID-19 situation in India has become desperate, and this week has reached the sobering milestone of 258,000 deaths as the tragedy continues to unfold.

-The Chief Executive of Health Education England (HEE), Dr Navina Evans and Chair of eIntegrity’s Board, Patrick Mitchell, have reached out to partner organisations, professional bodies and colleagues with connections with India and other countries severely affected, to share details of free resources that can be accessed via the eIntegrity website.
+The Chief Executive of NHS England (NHSE), Dr Navina Evans and Chair of eIntegrity’s Board, Patrick Mitchell, have reached out to partner organisations, professional bodies and colleagues with connections with India and other countries severely affected, to share details of free resources that can be accessed via the eIntegrity website.

-HEE’s e-Learning for Healthcare (HEE e-LfH) Coronavirus resources are available, via eIntegrity, for the worldwide health and care workforce to access free of charge.
-Developed by HEE, the programme covers the essential information health and care workers need to help respond to the global pandemic.
+NHSE’s e-Learning for Healthcare (NHSE e-LfH) Coronavirus resources are available, via eIntegrity, for the worldwide health and care workforce to access free of charge.
+Developed by NHSE, the programme covers the essential information health and care workers need to help respond to the global pandemic.

 The programme currently includes: